ChristineEC/sd_art_outlet/DEPLOYMENT.md

 So, in Heroku, the following configuration variables are required (More on the Email_host_pass and user below):

-Only enter the config vars that you have values for so far, but this is the complete list you will need by the end.
+Only enter the config vars that you have values for so far, but this is the complete list you will need by the end:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_KEY_ID